degica/bcnd/README.md

 ### GitHub

 bcnd only supports GitHub as a source code repository.
-Your GitHub repository must have 2 branches: `master` and `production`. bcnd doesn't offer a customizability for the branch names.
+Your GitHub repository must have 2 branches: mainline and stable bcnd doesn't offer a customizability for the branch names.

-#### `master` branch
+#### mainline branch

-master branch includes a latest stable application. bcnd uses master branch for staging environment.
+a mainline branch includes all reviewed commits.
+By default mainline branch is `master`. bcnd automatically deploys mainline branch to your mainline environment.

-#### `production` branch
+#### stable branch

-production branch is used for production environment.
-When you are ready to deploy your application to production environment, you need to merge the master branch into the production branch.
+a stable branch includes stable commits.
+By default stable branch is `production`. bcnd automatically deploys stable branch to your stable environment.

 ### Webhooks